-The Targeting Tool section of the AECS website contains information on scheduled monuments located within each farm unit, with a link to relevant documentation.
-You can obtain this information via the PASTMAP website (www.pastmap.org).
+The spatial targeting section of the Agri-Environment-Climate scheme website contains information on scheduled monuments located within each farm unit, with a link to relevant documentation.
+You can also obtain this information via the PASTMAP website (www.pastmap.org).
 PASTMAP is a free interactive website which shows the location of all scheduled monuments and other heritage features.
 The legal document for each scheduled monument, which can be downloaded via PASTMAP, identifies the area which is protected and subject to restrictions on works.
 It is important to identify the scheduled area on the ground as it may extend beyond any visible features in order to protect buried remains.
 HES is happy to help identify the extent of the scheduled area and mark it out on the ground.